jayaseelan94/Assessment-SpringBoot-Kafka-BookShopingCart/README.md

 - **Microservices Architecture**: Clear separation of concerns.
 - **Kafka-based Communication**: Event-driven communication between microservices.
-- **Error Handling and Retries**: Ensures reliable message processing.
+- **Error Handling and Retries**: Ensures handle by @ControllerAdvice in GlobalException.java.
+- **Hazelcast Caching**: Usuing Hazelcast Catching all serviceImpl classes.
+- **Logs Using logback**: Using LoggerConfig logback-spring.xml to capture all logs and API Request and Response log too.
 - **Sample Code**: Includes producers, consumers, serializers, and deserializers.

 ## Prerequisites